mikepfrank/GLaDOS/README.md

 # GLaDOS

-The **General Lifeform's automated Domicile Operating System** (GLaDOS) is an operating environment that is intended to provide a convenient "home" that a persona exhibited by a text-based AI system can "live" within.
+**Gladys' Lovely and Dynamic Operating System** (GLaDOS) is an operating environment that is intended to provide a convenient "home" that a persona manifested by a text-based AI system can "live" within.

 ## Purpose